Canzo: Lake Segrino

 The rocks of Lake Segrino are calcareous, produced by the gradual solidification of an ancient seabed.
 Afterwards, with the continents' geological motion and with the push of Africa against the European plate, the rocks were raised into mountains.
 "Flutes" are signs of the channels of sediment flow that formed these rocks.
 Lake Segrino was appreciated by Leonardo da Vinci, and by the Italian writers Ippolito Nievo and Antonio Fogazzaro, who set some of their romances there.
 At the bridge called Punt d'Inach, the habitat is rich in plant and animal species.
 In June and August waterlilies bloom on the surface and a community of reed-maces diffuses on the shores.
-In a place called Schiuntina, on the eastern side of the lake, water birds such as coots, gallinules, wild ducks, herons, nycticoraxes, cannareccione, dunnocks, nightingales and bitterns live.
+In a place called Schiuntina, on the eastern side of the lake, water birds such as coots, gallinules, wild ducks, herons, night herons, cannareccione, dunnocks, nightingales and bitterns live.
 Emis orbicularis is the indigenous green turtle.
 Myriophylla in the deeper water offer food for birds and a nesting site for perch, jackfish, rudd, savettas, tench, carp and eel.
 In late summer, myriophylla bloom on the surface.
 The shelter in the middle of the road offers a panoramic view of the lake's western part.
 This lake is one of the few habitats of the Lataste frog (protected by the EU and UN).
 The former presence of the sea is revealed by fossils of radiolarians and ammonites.
 The Fons Sacer, or sacred spring, the main underground source of Lake Segrino's water, gave its name to the entire lake.
 In this part of the lake common toads nest, and grebes (or loons) swim with their joeys and nightingales sing.
 In the air are kestrels (or windhovers), hawks and buzzards and eagles.
 This lake is the clearest and least polluted lake in Europe, due to the absence of influent rivers and the advanced plant-based purification system installed on the northern side.
 The north end of the lake is marked by the Roman milestone, on which a two sided niche has been constructed, a memorial of the time (in the early 19th century, during the so-called Little Ice Age) when a carter fell asleep and his oxen carried his wagon, loaded with stone, onto the ice-covered lake, but the ice did not break.